Patrick Fitzgerald: Plame investigation

 On March 6, 2007, Libby was convicted of 4 out of 5 charges of lying under oath.
 Fitzgerald announced on the courthouse steps that while he is always open to receiving new information related to the case, he expects to file no further charges, and the prosecutors would "return to their day jobs".
-Libby was sentenced to a $250,000 fine, 2 years of probation and a 2½ year prison term.
-After a court of appeals rejected Libby's attempt to delay the prison sentence while he appealed the verdict, President George W. Bush commuted the prison portion of Libby's sentence but did not commute the fine.
+Libby was sentenced to a $250,000 fine, 2 years of probation, and a 2½ year prison term.
+After a court of appeals rejected Libby's attempt to delay the prison sentence while he appealed the verdict, President George W. Bush commuted the prison portion of Libby's sentence, but did not commute the fine.

-Two days after the verdict, Congressman Henry Waxman, chair of the U.S. House Committee on Government Reform, announced that his committee would ask Plame to testify on March 16, in an effort by his committee to look into "whether White House officials followed appropriate procedures for safeguarding Plame's identity."

-In March 2007, Fitzgerald was ranked among prosecutors who "had not distinguished themselves" as opposed to "strong U.S. Attorneys who exhibited loyalty to the administration" on a Justice Department chart sent to the White House in March 2005.
-This was revealed in light of an investigation of the December 2006 firings of several U.S. Attorneys by Attorney General Alberto Gonzales, perceived as being politically motivated and despite Fitzgerald's previous Attorney General's Award for Distinguished Service in 2002.
+Two days after the verdict, Congressman Henry Waxman, chair of the U.S. House Committee on Government Reform, announced that his committee would ask Plame to testify on March 16, in an effort by his committee to look into "whether White House officials followed appropriate procedures for safeguarding Plame's identity".
+In March 2007, despite Fitzgerald's previous Attorney General's Award for Distinguished Service in 2002, Fitzgerald was ranked among prosecutors who "had not distinguished themselves" as opposed to "strong U.S. Attorneys who exhibited loyalty to the administration" on a Justice Department chart sent to the White House in March 2005.
+This was revealed in light of an investigation of the December 2006 firings of several U.S. Attorneys by Attorney General Alberto Gonzales, perceived as being politically motivated.
 Two other prosecutors so ranked were dismissed.
 On July 2, 2007, President Bush provided a statement on his decision to commute Libby's prison sentence and noted:

 After the investigation was under way, the Justice Department appointed United States Attorney for the Northern District of Illinois Patrick Fitzgerald as a Special Counsel in charge of the case.
 Mr. Fitzgerald is a highly qualified, professional prosecutor who carried out his responsibilities as charged.

-Libby was eventually pardoned by President Donald Trump on April 13, 2018.
+On April 13, 2018, Libby was pardoned by President Donald Trump.

 Conrad Black and Hollinger

 On November 17, 2005, Fitzgerald brought criminal fraud charges against former Canadian media mogul Conrad Black, as well as against three other Hollinger executives.
 The trial of Black began at the federal court in Chicago in March 2007.
-Black was convicted on July 13, 2007 and was later sentenced to serve 78 months in federal prison, pay Hollinger $6.1 million and a fine of $125,000.
+Black was convicted on July 13, 2007 and was later sentenced to serve 78 months in federal prison, pay Hollinger $6.1 million, and pay a fine of $125,000.